Basic Alarm Maintenance

 How to check an alarms age

 All Aico alarms are stamped with their model, age and replace by date to make it as easy for Contractors or Homeowners to maintain and replace our alarms.
 Look for the ‘Replace By’ label on the side of most alarms and this will give you the age of the alarm.
-If you would like more information on alarm identification visit our support page.
+If you would like more information on alarm identification, please visit our support page.

 How to change the batteries in the 140RC Series alarms